jgunnink/workflow-cicd-demo/README.md

 ### Some notes

-- Function targets nodejs 14.
+- Function targets nodejs 16.
 - Function needs a personal access token from github to report back the status, with authorisation.

+### Using terraform

+1. The current only manual step is that inside a GCP project you'll need to create a secret with secret manager called GITHUB_TOKEN in order to update github statuses.
+1. The personal access token from github needs "repo:status" only.

 ### On the todo list